M60 tank: Main battle tank designation

 The concept of the medium tank gradually evolved into the main battle tank (MBT) in the 1960s.
 The MBT was to combine the firepower and protection sufficient for the assault role with the mobility to perform as a medium tank.
 The MBT thus took on the role the British had once called the "universal tank" in the late 1950s, exemplified by the British Centurion, filling almost all battlefield roles.
 Typical MBTs were as well armed as any other vehicle on the battlefield, highly mobile, and well armored.
 Yet they were cheap enough to be built in large numbers.

 The first generation consists of the medium tanks designed and produced directly after World War II that were later redefined as main battle tanks.
-These were exemplified by the M47 and M48 Pattons armed with a 90mm main gun already in widespread US service.
+These were exemplified by the M47 and M48 Pattons armed with a 90 mm main gun already in widespread US service.
 The original variant of the M60 series also fulfilled the definition of a late first generation MBT sometimes being referred to as an intermediate second generation design.
 The Soviet T-54 and T-55 as well as the original configuration of the T-62A tank designs are also regarded as first generation MBTs.

 The second generation had enhanced night-fighting capabilities and in most cases nuclear, biological and chemical (NBC) protection.
 Most western tanks of this generation were armed with the 105 mm Royal Ordnance L7 tank gun or derivatives of it.
 Notable are the British Chieftain and German Leopard 1.
 The United States fully committed to the MBT doctrine in 1963 when the Marine Corps deactivated its last M103 heavy tank battalion.